Afrotyphlops blanfordii

-Afrotyphlops blanfordii, or Blanford's blind-snake, is a species of snake in the family Typhlopidae.
+Afrotyphlops blanfordii, commonly known as Blanford's blind-snake, is a species of snake in the family Typhlopidae.
 The species is native to the Horn of Africa.

 Geographic range

 Afrotyphlops blanfordii is found in Eritrea and Ethiopia, at elevations of 980–2450 m above sea level.

 Etymology

 The specific name, blanfordii, is in honour of English naturalist William Thomas Blanford.

 Taxonomy

 Afrotyphlops blanfordii is similar to Afrotyphlops lineolatus, and the two may even be conspecific.

 Description

 Afrotyphlops blanfordii may attain a total length (including a short tail) of 32 cm.
 Dorsally, the body is olive-grey, with the basal half of each dorsal scale blackish.
 Ventrally, it has a narrow whitish strip running down the middle.

 Habitat

 The preferred natural habitats of A. blanfordii are grassland, shrubland, and forest.

 Behaviour

 Afrotyphlops blanfordii is fossorial and terrestrial.